SonyaHon/js-utils/README.md

 ```
 #### `zip(...arrays: any[][])`
 Zips passed arrays together
-* if length of passed arrays is not equal, undefineds will be used instead of missing elements
+* if lengths of passed arrays is not equal, `undefined` will be used instead of missing elements
 ```typescript
 import {zip} from '@sonyahon/js-utils';
 zip(['a', 'b'], [1, 2]); // [['a', 1], ['b', 2]]